CSC207-UofT/course-project-time/phase0/progress_report.md

 our calendar and todolist in a single use case, that other use cases can access.
 This method is likely to change, especially once we begin storing data in the data layer of our application.

+Currently, both **Task** and **TodoList** are tracking the completion status of tasks and we aren't sure yet which one should be responsible for it.